History of Prague: 20th century

 The next in succession to the Austro-Hungarian throne was Francis Ferdinand d'Este after Crown Prince Rudolf (son of the emperor Francis Joseph I) had committed suicide and after the Emperor's brother (Ferdinand's father) had died.
 Ferdinand (related also to Jagellon, Luxemburg and Premyslovec Dynasties) was married to Sophie von Chotek from a Czech aristocratic family.
 They lived in Bohemia at the Konopiste Castle, not far from Prague.
 He was in favour of a Triple Monarchy, expanding an Austro-Hungary Dualism into Austro-Hungary-Czech Triple Monarchy, but on June 28, 1914 he and his wife were assassinated in Sarajevo.
 This assassination led to World War I.

-World War I ended with the defeat of the Austro-Hungarian Empire and, with the help of Tomas Garrigue Masaryk who was going around the world trying to find political support, the creation of Czechoslovakia.
+World War I ended with the defeat of the Austro-Hungarian Empire and, with the help of Tomáš Garrigue Masaryk who was going around the world trying to find political support, the creation of Czechoslovakia.
 Apart from just having Czechia and Slovakia during the war in 1919 in Austry-Hungary Czechoslovakia was granted Carpathian Ruthenia.
 Prague was chosen as its capital.
 At this time Prague was a European city with developed industrial background.
 In 1930 the population had risen to 850,000.

 For most of its history Prague had been an ethnically mixed city with important Czech, German, and Jewish populations.
 Prague had German-speaking near-majority in 1848, but by 1880 the German population decreased to 13.52 percent, and by 1910 to 5.97 percent, due to a massive increase of the city's overall population caused by the influx of Czechs from the rest of Bohemia and Moravia and also due to the assimilation of some Germans.
 As a result, the German minority along with the German-speaking Jewish community remained mainly in the central, ancient parts of city, while the Czechs had a near-absolute majority in the fast-growing suburbs of Prague.
 As late as 1880, Germans speakers still formed 22 percent of the population of Stare Mesto (the Old Town), 16 percent in Nove Mesto (the New Town), 20 percent in Mala strana (the Little Quarter), 9 percent in Hradcany, and 39 percent in the former Jewish Ghetto of Josefov.

 When Czechoslovakia gained independence, the Prague Germans experienced discrimination.
 Prague Mayor Karel Baxa banned the posting of notices in German and the inscription of burial urns in German.